top of page

 • safety (physical and psychological)

 Self-soothing in relation to one’s own needs can be the precursor to asking for needs to be met by the other in the relationship.
 If we don’t know what our own needs are, we are liable to unconsciously project them onto the other person.
-Counselling aims to dissolve projections and clarify needs at a much more conscious level.
+Marriage or couples counselling aims to dissolve projections and clarify needs at a much more conscious level.

 bottom of page